BindiSameem/Updox-Kata/README.txt

 	2. TEST - JUnit Test framework

 RUN TESTS:
-To run tests in eclipse
+To run tests for PrimeNumberGenerator in eclipse
 	1. select PrimeNumberGeneratorTest from the com.techelevator.DAOTest
 	2. right click and select RunAs JUnit Test
+AppRunner and View classes are tested via terminal.